HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Methodology

-which takes the current visual input \(z\) (either a region crop or the full page) with a draft set \(\tilde{\mathcal Y}\), and returns a verified sequence \(\hat{\mathbf y}\).
-Intuitively, \(\mathrm{SpecDecode}\) treats drafts as proposals and uses the document parser \(p_\theta\) to accept or correct them in multi-token steps (details in Section~\ref{sec:specdecode}).
+which takes the current visual input \(z\) (either a region crop or the full page) along with a draft set \(\tilde{\mathcal Y}\), and returns a verified sequence \(\hat{\mathbf y}\). \(\mathrm{SpecDecode}\) treats drafts as proposals and uses the document parser \(p_\theta\) to accept or correct them in several forward passes (details in Section~\ref{sec:specdecode}).
 Building on this operator, we instantiate a two-stage hierarchy in which the first stage verifies region drafts in parallel, and the second stage performs a single page-level pass to reconcile context.

-\paragraph{Stage~1 (Region-level Local Verification).} For each \(r_i\in\mathcal R\), let \(z_i=\left.x\right|_{r_i}\) be the region crop.
+\paragraph{\textbf{Stage~1 (Region-level Local Verification)}.} For each \(r_i\in\mathcal R\), let \(z_i=\left.x\right|_{r_i}\) denote the cropped region.
 We verify the corresponding region drafts in parallel:

-Parallel region-wise verification provides high throughput and shortens decoding; however, residual errors—both within-region and cross-region—may persist due to (i) the absence of full-page context, (ii) distribution shift induced by cropped-region inputs underrepresented during training, and (iii) inaccuracies in the pipeline’s layout analysis.
+Parallel region-wise verification provides high throughput.
+However, since this stage lacks full-page context and may inherit layout segmentation errors from the pipeline parser, it can introduce structural inconsistencies, such as incorrect layout hierarchy or reading order.

-\paragraph{Stage~2 (Page-level Global Verification).} To address these residual errors, we aggregate Stage~1 outputs into a page-level draft set and perform a single pass on the full page:
+\paragraph{\textbf{Stage~2 (Page-level Global Verification).}} To address these residual errors, we aggregate Stage~1 outputs into an unordered collection as a page-level draft,